 As I expected, 27 slow airplanes did not suddenly show up to usher me to ultimate victory over Team Ely.

-In fact, I was unopposed in my heat for the final race of the season, as were Linda and Mike Ely, who opted for the first time to join me on the shorter course, usually reserved for slower planes like mine.
+In fact, I was unopposed in my heat for the final race of the season.

 The course consisted of largely right-hand turns, which are trickier for side-by-side airplanes like Race 53, with the pilot on the left side of the plane.
 Right hand courses are uncommon in Sport Air Racing League races, so I don’t have as much practice with them.